 Molten plastic is a liquid that must be carefully monitored through every phase of the injection molding process.
 It “wants” to follow the path of least resistance; any variances in cooling that have created harder sections have also created channels that can affect the flow and cooling of the remaining molten plastic.
 When cooling rates are inconsistent this remaining material may not even fully harden, creating temporary soft spots.
 Or, it may take extremely long to harden, increasing cycle times to unacceptable levels.

-Keys to Preventing Warpage
+Keys to Preventing Warpage IN INJECTION MOLDING

 Mitigating the risks of variances in temperature and materials, as well as improper tooling, is where an injection molder’s experience really comes into play.
 The risk of warpage must be considered during the earliest project design phases so the proper materials, tool design, settings, and processes can be used and tested to make sure warpage is eliminated from final production.